markushhgo/respa/docs/payments.md

 An order is created by providing its data in `order` field when creating a reservation via the API.
 The UI must also provide a return URL to which the user will be redirected after the payment process has been completed.
 In the creation response the UI gets back a payment URL, to which it must redirect the user to start the actual payment process.

+## Customer Groups

+Products can have special pricing based on customer groups (cg).
+Cgs are represented with the following models:

+- `CustomerGroup`: Common to all products containing cg naming e.g. Elders, Adults or Children.

+- `ProductCustomerGroup`: Unique special pricing for certain cg for a product.

+Cgs are not required in products and there can be any number of them defined per product.

+Normally a product's price must be over 0.00 EUR, but product customer groups (pcg) can be defined to have special pricing of 0.00 EUR.
+If a reservation's order total price is 0.00 EUR, the reservation is completed without the payment process.

+Orders can be made with products which have differing cgs or no cgs at all.
+Pricing is calculated based on given order's cg and if a product doesn't contain the given cg, the product's default pricing is used instead.

+Model `OrderProductCustomerGroupData` is used to store pcg price and cg name (if order's cg is defined in the product) per order line.
+Price data is stored so that later modifications to pcgs won't change the order line price after the payment has been made.

+## Manually confirmed reservations

+Reservations which require manual confirmation are not paid during initial reservation creation.
+Instead, the payment flow is as follows:

+1. Customer makes the initial reservation.

+2. Staff confirms the reservation which changes the reservation state from `requested` to `ready_for_payment`.

+3. Customer initiates the payment process by making a reservation update request with order which changes the reservation state from `ready_for_payment` to `waiting_for_payment`.

+4. Reservation process continues like normal paid reservations.

+If a reservation's order total price is 0.00 EUR, the reservation is treated like a manually confirmed reservation without an order i.e. when staff confirms the reservation, its state changes directly from `requested` to `confirmed`.

+Staff members follow the normal payment flow when making reservations to resources requiring manual confirmation i.e. they make the payment at the initial reservation creation.

 ## Administration

 Currently Django Admin needs to be used for all administrative tasks, ie. adding / modifying / deleting products, and viewing / cancelling orders.